ADelRosarioH/jobsity-chat-challenge/README.md

 The BackEnd solution structure is divided into the following projects:
 - **Core**: defines business entities and interfaces.
 - **Infrastructure**: implements service interfaces and handles data storage and message queuing.
-- **ASP.NET Core WebAPI**: fullfil frontend requests like, login, register and chat, also keeps listening for incomming stock share price responses from the queue.
+- **ASP.NET Core WebAPI**: fulfil frontend requests like, login, register and chat, also keeps listening for incoming stock share price responses from the queue.
-- **StockBot Console app**: keeps listening for incomming stock share price requests from queue, requests stock share price from http://stooq.com and pushes a message into the stock share price response queue with the parsed data.
+- **StockBot Console app**: keeps listening for incoming stock share price requests from queue, requests stock share price from http://stooq.com and pushes a message into the stock share price response queue with the parsed data.

 The WebAPI has RESTful endpoints for account authentication, account registration and getting the last messages and implements